netdevops/hier_config/docs/advanced-topics.md

   replace: ""
 ```

-This example simply searches for a banner message in the configuration and replaces it with a empty string.
+This example simply searches for a banner message in the configuration and replaces it with an empty string.

 #### per_line_sub